egarim/XafGettingStarted2025/README.md

 - Developers looking to understand some of best practices
 - Anyone interested in enterprise application development with XAF

+## Starting with XAF

+### Creating your first project Understanding the project layout

+### Creating Controllers

+### ViewControllers vs WindowControllers Interacting with Views, Frames, and ObjectSpaces

 ## New Features in Version 22.1

 [Reference Documentation](https://www.devexpress.com/subscriptions/new-2022-1.xml#xaf)

 ### Unified Application Configuration for WinForms & Blazor (.NET 6)